 Freep Film Festival is a curated, rather than submissions-based, festival.
 What that means: We do want to hear about your films if they fit our mission.
 But we CANNOT promise we’ll screen every single submission.
 The size of our staff – and the needs of our lineup – don’t allow for it.

 Since we can’t screen every film, we don’t charge for submitting.
 And if your film is selected, we’ll pay you to show it.
-When possible, we bring the filmmaker to Detroit for the festival.

 Remember: We cannot promise feedback or that your movie will definitely be viewed.

 WHAT SORT OF FILMS ARE YOU INTERESTED IN?

 First: We are a documentary-focused festival.